 The Dewesoft 3D graph shows three-dimensional arrays or arrays with history.
-With this graph we can show FFT history, order tracking, rainflow count and even thermo vision data.
+With this graph we can show FFT history, Order and FFT waterfall from Order tracking math, Rainflow counting from Fatigue analysis module and even thermo vision data.

 When you select 3D graph, following settings will appear on left and right part of the screen:

-- Control properties - For detailed information about Control properties: grouping, number of column, Add / Remove, transparency.
+- Control properties - For detailed information about Control properties: grouping, number of column, Add / Remove, transparency —>Instrument appearance.

 - Drawing options - Selects which parameters will be shown on the graph